 Online Instructor Certification

 Our Online Instructor Certification courses ensure that all Saint Mary’s instructors are up-to-date on the best practices in fully online education so they can deliver fully online courses, or rapidly pivot courses to an online modality when necessary.
+This series is a great opportunity to learn the basics of online teaching and learning and elements to include when designing weekly engagement.

 We offer three levels of certification: